bngsudheer/ansible-role-redmine/README.md

 * redmine_sql_database_host

 Make sure port 80 is open in your firewall.
 If you serve Redmine over HTTPS make sure port 443 is open too.
-This role can configure firewalld to allow HTTP and HTTPS ports on the host.

 Role Variables
 --------------